jneug/typst-typopts/manual.typ

 == Use as a module

-To use Typopts as a module for one project, get the file `options.typ` from the repository and save it in your project folder.
+To use TYPOPTS as a module for one project, get the file `options.typ` from the repository and save it in your project folder.

 Import the module as usual:
 #sourcecode[